ibm-cloud-docs/Cloudant/api/design_documents.md

 Using the `_view` filter, you can use an existing [map function](/docs/Cloudant?topic=cloudant-views-mapreduce#a-simple-view) as the filter.

-If the map function emits any output as a result of processing a specific document, then the filter considers the document allowed and includes it in the list of documents that you changed.
+If the map function emits any output because of processing a specific document, then the filter considers the document that is allowed and includes it in the list of documents that you changed.

 See the following example application of the `_view` filter by using HTTP: